gdp1807/CZPlayer/readme.md

-CZPlayer is an a song player and downloader for Ubuntu OS written in Python 3.x.
+CZPlayer is a song player and downloader for Ubuntu OS written in Python 3.x.
 It has been developed and tested on Ubuntu 18.04 OS.

 Pre-requisites:
 1. `youtube-dl`

-    Install `youtube-dl` by running the following two commands on the terminal, `sudo wget https://yt-dl.org/downloads/latest/youtube-dl -O /usr/local/bin/youtube-dl`
+    Install `youtube-dl` by running the following two commands on the terminal,

+    `sudo wget https://yt-dl.org/downloads/latest/youtube-dl -O /usr/local/bin/youtube-dl`

     `sudo chmod a+rx /usr/local/bin/youtube-dl`

 2. `playsound`

-    Install `playsound` by running the following command on the terminal, `sudo pip3 install playsound`
+    Install `playsound` by running the following command on the terminal,

+    `sudo pip3 install playsound`

     If you don't have `pip3` installed then install it by running the following command on the terminal,

     `sudo apt-get -y install python3-pip`

 Usage: